Our Team

 Email: jemma@openartsni.org

-She is also a member in the Open Arts Community Choir.
+She is also a member of the Open Arts Community Choir.

 Mark Cousins – Communication & Development Assistant